 In 2011, while waiting to secure the permits to begin construction, Pogo Park built a “Pop-Up Park” at Elm Playlot comprised of temporary play structures (a sandbox, hillside slide, stage, and “Global Village” of child-sized houses) and provided free play programming for children on a drop-in basis.
 The Pop-Up Park was a hit.

 In 2010, Pogo Park partnered with MIG, a Berkeley-based design firm, and the city of Richmond to secure a $1.94 million capital grant from the State of California Parks Department to rebuild Elm Playlot based on the community’s design.

-In 2009, Pogo Park and EPAC created a radical new design for Elm Playlot.
+In 2009, Pogo Park and EPAC created a design for Elm Playlot.

 In 2008, Pogo Park focused its efforts on transforming Elm Playlot, a .5 acre “pocket park” that lies in the heart of Richmond’s “Iron Triangle” neighborhood.
 To re-imagine and rebuild Elm Playlot, Pogo Park hired, trained, and empowered a small team of community residents to plan, design, and rebuild Elm Playlot themselves.
 This 8-member team dubbed themselves “EPAC” (Elm Playlot Action Committee).

 In 2007 Pogo Park was founded on a $29 desk from IKEA.